NexPlayer/TizenWebOS/advanceusage.md

 ### preferredAudioCodec

-This property was created to give priority to some specific audio codec.
+This property gives priority to a specific audio codec.

 ```js